 The lessons are quick, we are usually done in 15-20 minutes.
 They consist of narration and dictation exercises.
 The parent reads a passage to the child and the child narrates it back.

-The curriculum literally holds your hand and leads you through the lessons, even given possible answers.
+The curriculum literally holds your hand and leads you through the lessons, even giving possible answers.
 That’s it!
 It really is very simple!

-In the back of my books there are student pages.
+In the back of the book, there are student pages.
 You can take out the student page for your child to do their dictations on.
 The passages that you read to them are also in the back.

 The approach is similar: you read the passage and the child works with that passage, completing 4 lessons in one week.
 The lessons are a bit more advanced, however, and my child reads the passages on her own now.

 There is no narration.
 Instead, the child is outlining the passage and learning how to work with outlines.

 Just like in the elementary series, the lessons are all the same in approach (read a passage and narrate/dictate) but the concepts being learned are different.